 They use AI (Artificial intelligence) based on big data and machine learning technologies.
 This isn’t fully ready and currently in the beta version.
 They aim to make it more accurate by continuously improving its effectiveness.

 The price tag ranging from $30/Quarterly to $200/lifetime is costly since it is still a beta tool.
-I won’t recommend this as many better products like Grammarly and ProWritingAid are available at reasonable prices.
+I won’t recommend this; many better products like Grammarly and ProWritingAid are reasonably priced.

 6. Chatting Tools